PLEASE READ THIS POLICY CAREFULLY BEFORE USING RIPPLE EDUCATION LIMITED'S SERVICES

 Legal obligation (to comply with our legal and regulatory obligations)

-Fraud Prevention and other checks.
-We and other organisations may also access and use your personal information to conduct credit checks and checks to prevent fraud.
+Fraud Prevention and other checks - to improve our Services and optimise your use of them.
+We and other organisations may also access and use the personal information provided directed to Ripple to conduct credit checks and checks to prevent fraud.
+(For the avoidance of doubt, this does not include information you have provided to third parties such as Google.)
 If false or accurate information is provided and fraud is identified or suspected, details may be passed to fraud prevent agencies.

 Legitimate interest (to assist with the prevention of fraud and to assess your risk profile)